governance-foundation/governance.foundation/docusaurus/blog/2026-04-26-you-can-now-build-capability-from-within.md

 The deeper opportunity is not that AI gives organisations a new tool.

-It is that AI may give them a new developmental path.
+It is that AI gives them a new developmental path.

 They can begin to build capabilities that were previously too expensive to form.
 They can begin to tend internal terrain that was previously left to decay.